nani26-begin/mynewportfolio/README.md

-# Rudrika Panigrahi Portfolio
+# Kakumanu Ajit babu Portfolio

-Personal portfolio website of Rudrika Panigrahi, a B.Tech Computer Science student and Full-Stack Developer with interest in AI/ML.
+Personal portfolio website of Ajit babu kakumanu, a B.Tech Data science student and Full-Stack Developer with interest in AI/ML.

 This project is built with Next.js, TypeScript, Tailwind CSS, and shadcn/ui components.